thomasamlee/MinerEnergyMonitor-Pi/README.md

 Monitoring Home Energy with your Raspberry Pi

-The software in this archive is pictured here:
+The hardware in this archive is pictured here:

 https://photos.app.goo.gl/bTXtFVekzwhzKs923